-If My too charitable Credulity in the Pretensions and Reports of these People bas led me into an Error, detrimental to Your learned Societies, as soon as I discover it, it shall be publickly acknowledged.

-And to this Purpose, I have lest what Information I can get berein, upon the strict. est Enquiry, for a second Part.
-I do therefore earnestly beg all Assistances, Opportunity affords any of You, in Detecting any Frauds committed by such People; being resolved by such kind Helps to lay open the Rise, Abilities, and Pretensions of all the Dablers in Physick about Town; so that those who are found to be Cheats and Impostors may be exposed to that Shame and Contempt they deserve, and thereby he render'd unable to impose any longer upon Mankind.
-For that Wretch who dare, for the sake of Gain, trifle away the Life of a Man, by Meddling in rebatube understands not, deserves as much to be marked out to Infamy as the Ruffian who openly attacks him upon the Road. with a wind now for with of Wickedness and Imposture in some of this kind, and given you in this Part some short Hints thereupon; but in the following, if I find upon Enquiry, that the World has been deceived by these Boasters, as I already begin to fear it has by most of them, I shall be so particular in their Detection, as shall leave them no Resuge for any suture Impositions.
-And in this I hope to deserve so well of Your Learned and very Useful Professions, as to procure me that Regard I have always been ambitious of, that is, to be thought a sincere Well-Wisher to the fair and honest Practice of Physick, in all its several Branches.
+If My too charitable Credulity in the Pretensions and Reports of these People context of this bas led me into an Error, detrimental to Your learned Societies, as soon as I discover it, it shall be publickly acknowledged.
+And to this Purpose, I have left what Information I can get berein, upon the strict. est Enquiry, for a second Bart.
+I do therefore earnestly beg all Assistances, Opportunity affords any of You, in Detecting any Frauds committed by such People; being refolved by fuch kind Helps to lay open the Rife, Abilities, and Pretensions of all the Dablers in Phylick about Town; so that those who are found to be Cheats and Impostors may be exposed to that Shame and Contempt they deserve, and thereby be render'd unable to impose any longer upon Mankind.
+For that Wretch who dare, for the sake of Gain, trifle away the Life of a Man, by Meddling in what be understands not, deserves as much to be marked out to Infamy as the Ruffian who openly attacks him upon ber Road. .....
+I wit a work? risci jo mini different a great deal 1:0000 of Wickedness and Imposture in some of this kind, and given you in this Part some short Hints thereupon; but in the following, if I find upon Enquiry, that the World has been deceived by these Boasters, as I already begin to fear it has by most of them, I shall be so particular in their De-tection, as shall leave them no Refuge for any future Impositions.
+And in this I hope to deferve so well of Your Learned and very Useful Professions, as to procure me that Regard I have always been ambitious of, that is, to be thought a fincere Well-Wisher to the fair and honest Practice of Physick, in all its several Branches.
+What Anon wants.